commatalk/commapluscoin/doc/masternode-budget.md

 In this transaction we prepare collateral for "_cool-project_".
 This proposal will pay _1200_ CPC, _12_ times over the course of a year totaling _24000_ CPC.

-**Warning -- if you change any fields within this commapluscoinnd, the collateral transaction will become invalid.**
+**Warning -- if you change any fields within this command, the collateral transaction will become invalid.**

 Submit proposal to network
 ------------------------